Table of Contents

 Amazon also incorporates the ratings of a seller into its Buy Box algorithm.
 Many Amazon sellers use SageMailer (click for free 14-day trial, no card required) for this reason.
 It offers a two-week free trial, which also results in increasing your ratings.
 SageMailer automates Amazon seller’s solicitation and follow-up processes by using a cloud-based tool.
 It also tracks the information so that Amazon sellers can see how the feedbacks affect their rating.
 It gives Amazon sellers the ability to clearly see trends in their feedback, track open rates and monitor product reviews on different Amazon marketplaces.

 It really helps your positive feedback rating.
 SageMailer is also known for diminishing negative feedback ratings.
-Amazon actually allows sellers to remove negative feedback after 60 days.
+Marketplace actually allows sellers to remove feedback on Amazon after 60 days.
 However, with SageMailer, you will receive an alert immediately of the situation through email or text.
 This way, you receive the opportunity to easily correct the issue and possibly have the negative feedback removed even faster.